-To look at the ease of set up, we look at whether or not the tent uses pole clips, sleeves, or internal poles.
+To look at the ease of setup, we look at whether or not the tent uses pole clips, sleeves, or internal poles.
 We also evaluate the time for set up and how easy each is to set up in poor conditions.

 The models above have a very tight pitch, which makes them incredibly strong for their weight; they also have the biggest learning curve to pitch efficiently while avoiding stabbing a hole through the floor.
-The learning curve is hardly extreme, but it is worth setting up in a park or your backyard a few times before having to deal with it for real.
-A tip from Tester Ian Nicholson is he stands feet on the ground and starts from the back corners, working towards the door.
+The learning curve is hardly extreme, but it is worth setting up in a park or backyard a few times before dealing with it on a trip.
+A tip from Tester Ian Nicholson: stand and start from the back corners, working towards the door.

-Among double-wall models, the Hilleberg contenders were BY FAR the easiest to pitch.
+Among double-wall models, the Hilleberg models were BY FAR the easiest to pitch.
 Unlike most double-wall tents, where you pitch the body with the poles and then throw the fly over the top of everything, the Hilleberg models are suspended from the fly, and you erect the entire thing from the outside.
 This minimizes the amount of time your tent could become damaged by the wind or filled with snow.
 For more traditional double-wall designs, we found the REI Arete was easier and faster than others.

 Adaptability and Versatility

 Ventilation can have a dramatic influence on a tent's adaptability and livability.
 Double-wall tents often have better air circulation and less condensation than single-wall options.
 The Hilleberg models and The North Face Mountain 25 have some of the best ventilation and moisture management of all double-wall tents.
-The top vents on dome tents are useful in moving air around and mitigating the "it's snowing inside" effect that happens when moisture vapor from your breath freezes, hits the roof, and falls back on you.
+The top vents on dome tents are useful in moving air around and mitigating the "it's snowing inside" effect when moisture vapor from your breath freezes, hits the roof and falls back on you.

 Tent floors have high-grade PU formulations that resist hydrolysis.
 The majority of the double-wall tents tested have a tough 70 denier floor.
 Some Hilleberg tents, like the Nammatj and Tarra, use a 100 denier fabric that is burly.
 Single-wall tents often use lighter floor materials.

 Specific features can also have a significant impact on durability.
 The big three here are zippers, clips, and webbing adjustments.
-More prominent zippers last longer and can handle expeditions because they continue to work with dust and grit in them.
+More prominent zippers last longer and can handle expeditions because they continue to work with dust and grit.
 The most durable double-wall tent we tested is the Hilleberg Jannu, which features mega high-quality poles; they also have the nicest fabric among other contenders in our review.